 Surfs up in Sagres!

-Today you will continue along the coast to Lagos making a stop en route in Sagres, whose cape is the westernmost point of the Algarve.
-Sagres is a great destination for nature lovers who appreciate raw beauty.
+Today you'll continue 30 min south along the coast to Lagos, making a stop en route in Sagres, whose cape is the westernmost point of the Algarve.
+Sagres is a great destination for nature lovers who appreciate the area's raw beauty.
 The region is formed of massive cliffs and vast beaches, which are pounded by huge waves that roll in from the Atlantic Ocean.
 Those waves are also a big draw for surfers, so rent a board and hit the waters if you're interested in going for a ride.

 Belem Tower in Lisbon

-This morning, enjoy one last breakfast (perhaps topped off with a final egg tart) before you hit the road back to Lisbon's Airport for your departure.
+Farewell, Portugal!
+Enjoy one last breakfast (perhaps topped off by one of the city's famous custard tarts) before you return to Lisbon Airport for your departure.

 Map